Cambridge University Press

 Wikipedia

-Cambridge University Press is a department of the University of Cambridge and is both an academic and educational publisher.
-It became part of Cambridge University Press & Assessment, following a merger with Cambridge Assessment in 2021.
-With a global sales presence, publishing hubs, and offices in more than 40 countries, it publishes over 50,000 titles by authors from over 100 countries.
-Its publishing includes more than 420 academic journals, monographs, reference works, school and university textbooks, and English language teaching and learning publications.
-It also publishes Bibles, runs a bookshop in Cambridge, sells through Amazon, and has a conference venues business in Cambridge at the Pitt Building and the Sir Geoffrey Cass Sports and Social Centre.
+With a global sales presence, publishing hubs, and offices in more than 40 countries, it published over 50,000 titles by authors from over 100 countries.
+Its publications include more than 420 academic journals, monographs, reference works, school and university textbooks, and English language teaching and learning publications.
+It also published Bibles, runs a bookshop in Cambridge, sells through Amazon, and has a conference venues business in Cambridge at the Pitt Building and the Sir Geoffrey Cass Sports and Social Centre.
+It also served as the King's Printer.

 Editions